Magic mushroom therapy could help heal trauma from domestic abuse

 Summary

-This study tests whether psilocybin (the active ingredient in magic mushrooms) combined with talk therapy can reduce PTSD symptoms in adults who have survived intimate partner violence.
-76 participants will receive either a high or low dose of psilocybin, plus weekly therapy sessions.
-Researchers will track changes in PTSD, depression, anxiety, and quality of life over 6 months.
+This study tests whether a single dose of psilocybin (the active ingredient in magic mushrooms) combined with talk therapy can reduce PTSD symptoms in adults who have survived intimate partner violence.
+76 participants will receive either a high or low dose and complete weekly therapy sessions.
+The goal is to see if this approach improves PTSD, depression, anxiety, and quality of life over 6 months.

 Get updates